awsdocs/amazon-cloudwatch-user-guide/doc_source/verify-CloudWatch-Agent-Package-Signature.md

    Primary key fingerprint: 9376 16F3 450B 7D80 6CBD  9725 D581 6730 3B78 9C72
    ```

    If the output includes the phrase `BAD signature`, check whether you performed the procedure correctly\.
-If you continue to get this response, contact Amazon Web Services and avoid unzipping the downloaded agent archive\.
+If you continue to get this response, contact Amazon Web Services and avoid using the downloaded file\.

    Note the warning about trust\.
 A key is only trusted if you or someone that you trust has signed it\.
 This does not mean that the signature is invalid, only that you have not verified the public key\.